 Delfina Cabrera received her PhD in comparative literature from the Université de Perpignan via Domitia (in conjunction with the Università degli Studi di Bergamo) under the Erasmus Mundus Joint Doctorate programme ‘Cultural Studies in Literary Interzones’.
 Her research engages with a wide range of fields including contemporary Latin American literatures, translation studies, archival theories, genetic criticism, gender studies, and the visual arts.

 She has taught at the Universidad Nacional de San Martín and, prior to joining the ICI Berlin, was a postdoctoral research fellow at the Institute for the Humanities and Social Sciences (Universidad de La Plata-CONICET).
 She has conducted research as a visiting scholar at both the Universität Potsdam and the Institute of Modern Texts and Manuscripts (ITEM /CNRS-ENS).
-She is the author of Las lenguas vivas.
-Zonas de exilio y traducción en Manuel Puig (Buenos Aires: Prometeo, 2016).
+She has specialized in the study and organization of writers’ archives, especially those of Manuel Puig, Mario Bellatin and, more recently, Paul Bowles.
+In addition to numerous articles published in academic journals, she is the author of Las lenguas vivas.
+Zonas de exilio y traducción en Manuel Puig (2016).

 The Unwriting Machine:

 Medio and the Archive in Mario Bellatin

 How to write without writing?
 What is a literary milieu outside of itself?
 How can we read a writing that proliferates by disappearing?
 Where does the archive end and the oeuvre begin?
 This project aims to explore the creative (un)writing process of the Mexican writer Mario Bellatin through the polyvalent concept of medio in order to reflect upon the figure of errantry in contemporary Latin American literary practices at large.